kscc25/bGwtGson/README.md

 ## bGwtGson

-A library that alows using GWT with [Gson](https://code.google.com/p/google-gson/)
+A library that allows using GWT with [Gson](https://code.google.com/p/google-gson/)

 ## Download